Ray-JoyBrick/walkio-build-release/README.md

 Asset making branch contains huge data.
 When data sending to Google source repo, it takes time.
 It is better to get the required data into Google storage first.
 This reudce the time and cost to build.

+Stil after certain time, the plan is still using Google Source Repo as the source to UCB.

 ### Mutliple git repo setup

 Need a way to trigger the build when there is any changes to development use repo or build use repo.